xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 There, you'll be able to override `baseDataComponents`, which are the default [data components](https://minecraft.wiki/w/Data_component_format) of `NovaItems` with that behavior.

-Alternatively, you can also override `defaultPatch`, which is the default component patch that will be present on all item stacks of `NovaItems` with that behavior.

 ### Vanilla material properties

 Some functionality can not yet be achieved by using data components, as it is still bound to the vanilla item type.
-As such, you can specify [VanillaMaterialProperties](https://nova.dokka.xenondevs.xyz/nova/xyz.xenondevs.nova.world.item.vanilla/-vanilla-material-property/index.html) which will change the **client-side** item type.
+For such cases, you can specify [VanillaMaterialProperties](https://nova.dokka.xenondevs.xyz/nova/xyz.xenondevs.nova.world.item.vanilla/-vanilla-material-property/index.html) which will change the **client-side** item type.

 ### Client-side item stack